eundersander/siro_hitl_unity_client/README.md

 # Installing external SIRo data
 GLTF assets for the SIRo client aren't included in the Unity project (aside from a test asset in `Assets/temp/`).
 They must be imported separately.
 These are built using a special pipeline that isn't defined here (documentation coming soon!).
 A copy of this data is currently [here](https://drive.google.com/file/d/1NkDI2kLoTFjr5eEhtzQn2D1jCCdAh6_m/view?usp=drive_link).
 Let's assume you've downloaded this data to `path/to/habitat-lab/data/hitl_simplified/data` (outside the siro_hitl_unity_client project).
 Once this is done, this entire data folder needs to be imported into the Unity project, and this can be done via a script invoked from the Menu Bar.
 Tools > Update Data Folder... > select the external location of your data folder.
 Running this command will import all GLB files.
 They live at `Assets/Resources/data`.
 Running this script is the same as drag-and-dropping the data folder from Mac Finder to the Unity Editor Project Pane, under `Assets/`.
 You can inspect the imported assets in the Unity Editor by browsing the data folder in the Project pane.

-# Local testing on your dev machine
+# Local testing with the Unity Editor and VR emulation
 No HITL server or VR headset is required for this.
+You can navigate around the scene but there's no interactivity (that requires the HITL server, below).
 1. Test opening a GLB file.
 * Drag from Project pane > `Assets/temp/106879104_174887235.glb` into the scene, then delete this game object when you're done testing.
 2. Test GfxReplayPlayer with a local gfx-replay json file.
 Conceptually, this tries to spawn and pose GameObjects with names corresponding to the render asset instances in the json, and these GameObjects should be found in the externally-imported SIRo data (above).